dsal/Ground-based-Instruments/README.md

 Figure 7: These two figures show existence of low SNR beyond 850nm that contributes to fluctuations.

 ## Download Large HSI Files
-The HSI file is available as part of the (https://github.com/dsal/HSI-in-Polar-Regions/releases/tag/HSI-in-Polar-Regions).
+The HSI file is available on this link: https://github.com/dsal/HSI-in-Polar-Regions/releases/tag/HSI-in-Polar-Regions